-Each operates differently with its own advantages, but comparing the nitty gritty details when deciding the best way to buy car can feel overwhelming to say the least.
+Each operates differently with its own advantages, but comparing the nitty gritty details when deciding the best way to buy a car can feel overwhelming to say the least.
 Since they’re worth knowing about before you sign yourself up for any deals, we’re here to give you the details straight.

 In this article we’ll go over how both HP and PCP deals work, and compare the pros and cons of each to help you make up your mind.

 We've done a whole post on what is financing a car, so you should read that before diving into this post!

 So, what is PCP finance exactly?
 Personal Contract Purchase is one of the most popular ways to get a new car, as your total monthly payments don’t make up the full cost of your car.

 As you’re only paying for the guaranteed minimum future value (GMFV), which is the loss in value of the car from the day you get it till the day you return it, your monthly cost is typically cheaper than HP.

 However you’ll still have a final balloon payment to cash out for if you want to own the car at the end of the agreement.
 Alternatively, you can get a part exchange on a new car.

 You aren’t always required to put down an initial deposit on a PCP finance deal, but like with most other finance options, the higher the deposit, the lower the monthly payments.

 What is HP?

 Car Hire Purchase allows you to basically hire your car over a term, but unlike PCP, your monthly instalments over the length of the contract are making up the total cost of the car.